CenturyHSTech/intro-to-git-Striker1259127/# Git Review.md

 ## What I am curious about

 For me, there are quite a few things that I am very curious about.
 One of those things that I am very curious about is pushing and commiting to the github.
 Last year, I had joined Github brcause I was part of the Game Design club.
-The only time I really used Github was mainly for adding basic modelts to the game we were working on.
+The only time I really used Github was mainly for adding basic models to the game we were working on.
 Now I want to know what it means.
 Antoerh thing is pulling to the github.
 Pulling to the github was another thing that I was very curious about.
 Many other people were also working and pulling to the github and I was also curious about that so I want to learn that too.

 ## Key terms and definitions.